SamuelPupo/Todoist/README.md

 - Enable ADB setting on device and connect your android device using usb with your PC.
 - Allow apps to install from unknown sources on device settings.
 - Install uiautomator ($ pip install uiautomator).
+- Update username and password in script (todoist.py)

 ## Run